-Certain Credit Enhancement Features Are Limited and if They Are Depleted, There May Be Shortfalls in Distributions to Noteholders
+Certain Credit Enhancement Features Are Limited and if Depleted, There May Be Shortfalls in Distributions to Noteholders

-Certain credit enhancement features, including the reserve account, consist of a limited amount of funds.
-In certain circumstances, for example, if there is a shortfall in available funds, such amounts may be depleted.
+Certain credit enhancement features, including the reserve account, consist of limited funds.
+In certain circumstances, for example, if there is a shortfall in available funds, those funds may be depleted.
 This depletion could result in shortfalls in distributions to noteholders.